zstrhxnxhj-org/jttqhh-repo/README.md

-# jttqhh
-Oculus Rift Development Kit 1
+#Oculus Rift Development Kit 1
 Firmware, Schematics, and Mechanicals for the Oculus Rift Development Kit 1.

 Firmware